Ranjankumar666/c-runner/README.md

 ### Step 2

-On Windows, add the path of folder containg .exe to Path variables.
+1. On Windows, add the path of folder containg .exe to Path variables
-On Linux, chmod your binary a+x to make it executable and then run
+2. On Linux, chmod your binary a+x to make it executable and then run
+3. Don't know about MacOS